 Taco Lunch Bowls

-Last Updated on July 23, 2022 by Annie
+Last Updated on March 5, 2025 by Annie

 These healthy turkey taco lunch bowls are filling, flavorful, and easy to make.
-With just a few simple steps, you can easily meal prep these taco salads for a week of healthy lunches.
+With just a few simple steps, you can easily meal prep these taco salads bowls for a week of healthy lunches.

 I feel like everyone has copied the Chipotle Style of making foods.
 In the last month I have been to Poké, Korean, Mediterranean, pizza, and breakfast places that all follow the same assembly line model of selecting what you want… OMG that was Subway’s model WAY before it was Chipotle… I am rethinking everything I thought I knew…